Reportedly haunted locations in Washington, D.C.: Non-residents

 The White House is also said to be visited by three specters who did not live there.
-The first is that of David Burns, who owned the ground on which the White House stands before selling it to the federal government in May 1791, and whose spirit has been seen in Oval Office.
+The first is that of David Burnes, who owned the ground on which the White House stands before selling it to the federal government in May 1791, and whose spirit has been seen in Oval Office.
 A reporter told a security guard during the Truman administration that, while standing in the Yellow Oval Room, he heard a faint ghostly voice which said, "I'm Mr. Burns."
 The second spirit is allegedly that of a British soldier dressed in a uniform from the War of 1812 and carrying a torch.
 In August 1814, a combined British land and naval force captured Washington, D.C., and set fire to the White House, Treasury Building, Capitol, and other buildings in retaliation for the American looting of York, Upper Canada (now the city of Toronto) and the burning of the Parliament Buildings of Upper Canada after the Battle of York in 1813.
 The fires were put out only when a hurricane and tornado passed through Washington the following day, extinguishing the blazes.
 The soldier is claimed to be one of those who burned the White House, or who lost his life the following day in the storm.
 Another shade alleged to visit the White House is the ghost of Anna Surratt, daughter of convicted Lincoln assassination co-conspirator Mary Surratt, who forced her way into the White House the night before her mother's execution and unsuccessfully begged for her mother's life.
 It is claimed by some White House staff that Anna's ghost returns to the White House every July 6, silently banging on the front door to seek entrance and continue her futile pleas for her mother's life.